Take the Scenic Detour 🛣

 10:45am – 1:00pm

-We got lots of interesting tidbits like, did you know the Venus de Milo used to have a golden tiara and an arm band?
-And the Mona Lisa was stolen, and vanished for two whole years?
+During the tour, our guide gave us lots of interesting tidbits like the Venus de Milo used to have a golden tiara and an arm band!
+And the Mona Lisa was stolen, and vanished for two whole years!
 I won’t ruin the story for you here, but if you want the spoiler you can check out the whole story about how the Mona Lisa was stolen and eventually recovered.

 [If you’re on a rigid 3 hour schedule, here’s where your visit ends]

-After the tour, we stopped at the cafe and got water and a snack.
+After the tour, we stopped at the café and got water and a snack.
+The café is just gorgeous and reminds you that you are in a palace.

 1:30-3:30pm

-Then we spent another two hours exploring without any pressure to find the things that everyone wants to see.
+We spent another two hours exploring without any pressure to find the highlights, because we’d already seen them!
 It was amazing.
+Taking the tour definitely made this my absolute best visit to the Louvre.

-Of course, you could spend open to close for a week and probably not see everything.
+Of course, you could spend open-to-close for a week and not see everything.
 But we felt very satisfied that we’d gotten a good taste – just enough to whet our appetite for trip #4 which we’re looking forward to already!

 I hope this article helped you solidify your plan of how to visit the Louvre in 3 hours.
 It really can be done with a little forethought and planning.
 Of course if you are a real art lover, three hours will be only a tantalizing glimpse at what the Louvre holds, but it’s also a great excuse to come back to Paris!